Mint of Navarre and Béarn: Mint Officers

 Because the mints were under the authority of the Chambre des Comptes of Navarre, the most senior mint official, the Général des Monnaies, was an officer of the Chambre des Comptes of Navarre.
 Each of the three mints had their own separate and distinct personnel.
 The mints officers included a Garde de la Monnaie, a Contre-Garde de la Monnaie, a Prosecutor (French: procureur), a Registrar (French: greffier), and later a Huissier.

 Within the mints (French: Hôtel de la Monnaie) themselves, the management consisted of the licensee, often referred to as the "lessee" of the mint (French: fermier), who was normally the operational and financial manager (French: directeur & trésorier particulier), an engraver (French: graveur), a quality controller (French: essayeur), a moneyer provost (French: prévôt des monnayeurs), a finisher provost (French: prévôt des ajusteurs), and a moneyer supervisor (French: lieutenant des monnayeurs).
 The "monnayeurs" were the operators of the equipment and presses needed to mint the coins.
 The "ajusteurs" took the freshly-minted coins and deburred and otherwise polished them.

 After Navarre and Béarn were joined in union with the Kingdom of France in 1620, certain officers exercised general functions for all three mints.

-In 1635, the King Louis XIII of France confirmed the letters of succession granted to the officers of the mints of Pau and Morlaàs in 1631.
+In 1635, King Louis XIII confirmed the letters of succession granted to the officers of the mints of Pau and Morlaàs in 1631.
 Each officer paid 293 livres and 5 sous for confirmation of their letters, after which the succession of the offices was by inheritance.

 In his Monetary History of Béarn, Blanchet provided detailed, albeit incomplete, listings with references from the Departmental Archives of the Payrénées-Atlantiques, of the persons who held the various offices for the three mints in Saint-Palais, Pau and Morlaàs.